/

 What It Nails

-Full Fibre Speeds BT's consumer plans still top out at 900Mbps on Openreach Full Fibre, which is plenty for busy households, 4K streaming and most gamers.
+• Full Fibre Speeds BT's current consumer plans still top out at up to 900Mbps on Openreach Full Fibre, which is plenty for busy households, 4K streaming and most gamers.

-EE Mobile Backup Halo 3+ can switch over to EE's mobile network through Hybrid Connect if your fixed line goes down, which is one of BT's strongest differentiators.
+• EE Mobile Backup Halo 3+ can switch over to EE's mobile network through Hybrid Connect if your fixed line goes down, which is still one of BT's strongest differentiators.

-TV and Add-on Flexibility BT broadband can be bundled with EE TV, including packages built around Netflix, NOW and TNT Sports options, so it suits households that want everything on one bill.
+• TV and Add-on Flexibility BT broadband can be bundled with EE TV, including packages built around Netflix, NOW and TNT Sports on HBO Max, so it suits households that want more on one bill.

 The Drawbacks

-Annual Price Rises If you bought your broadband on or after 10 April 2024, BT says the monthly price rises by £4 each 31 March.
+• Annual Price Rises If you bought your broadband on or after 10 April 2024, BT says the monthly price rises by £4 each 31 March while you are inside your minimum term.
 Older out of contract customers may also be moved onto pounds and pence terms, so always check the notice for your own contract.

-Digital Voice Trade-off Home phone service now runs through the hub.
+• Digital Voice Trade-off Home phone service now runs through the hub.
 That is fine day to day, but during a power cut you need a backup option.
-BT does provide battery backup support for some vulnerable customers.
+BT recommends battery backup if you rely on a health alarm, medical pendant or have no mobile alternative.

 The Premium Choice